 If you want to know what are the best shoes to wear working on a metal roof, it’s simple: flat shoes with soft rubber outsoles.
 To avoid any confusion, outsoles are the bottom part of the shoes that have direct contact with the ground.

 Why rubber?
 An outsole made of rubber is slip resistant even when it is in contact with water or oil.
-The rubber is soft and gives good grip and traction on sleek surfaces.
+The rubber is soft, flexible, and gives good grip and traction on sleek surfaces.
 Make sure to choose a high-quality sole, we recommend Vibram and MAXwear Wedge.

-Many roofers, home inspectors, solar installers or estimators wear casual chuck tailors, skate shoes or tennis shoes.
+Many roofers, home inspectors, solar installers or estimators wear casual converse, skate shoes or tennis shoes.
 Because of their flat rubber-soled bottoms, they really perform well and have a decent grip on the metal roofs.

 However, the majority of these shoes won’t last you so long, especially if you work with asphalt shingles which are very rigid and can destroy a pair of shoes in days.